 Are heat pump hot water systems cheaper to run?

 The way heat pump hot water systems work might save you more money than traditional electric or gas systems, but it all depends.
-The main issues to consider?
-How much electricity costs and your heat pump’s efficiency.
+What are the main issues to consider?

 The typical HPWH (heat pump water heater) has a COP of 3, meaning it churns out three heat units for each power unit it uses.
 This is top-notch when you compare it to the measly 1 COP of an electric heater and a lower 0.8 for a gas heater.